 His creations are also showcased by prestigious houses such as Airborne, Roset, Sentou, Arflex, Steiner and Minvielle.
 He creates numerous luminaries, edited by Disderot, but also Monix and Verre Lumière.

-Étienne Fermigier also collaborates with the Mobilier National in the same way as the designers Roger Fatus, Pierre Paulin, Olivier Mourgue or Roger Talon.
+Étienne Fermigier also collaborates with the Mobilier National in the same way as the designers Roger Fatus, Pierre Paulin, Olivier Mourgue or Roger Tallon.
 In addition to furniture and lighting, Étienne Fermigier is interested in all aspects of industrial aesthetics and draws a number of objects – radios, televisions, office furniture – or a single-seater car.

 As both a founding member of CNAAC (National Center of Applied Contemporary Arts) and a teacher at the Camondo school, he received the René-Gabriel award in 1967.